learnk8s/learnk8s.io/src/persistent-connections/content.md

 With every request started from the front-end to the backend, a new HTTP connection is opened and closed.

-If you front-end makes 100 requests per second to the backend, 100 different HTTP connections are opened and closed in that second.
+If front-end makes 100 requests per second to the backend, 100 different HTTP connections are opened and closed in that second.

 You can improve the latency and save resources if you open a connection and reuse it for any subsequent requests.

-The HTTP protocol has a featured called HTTP keep-alive, or HTTP connection reuse that uses a single TCP connection to send and receive multiple HTTP requests and responses.
+The HTTP protocol has a feature called HTTP keep-alive, or HTTP connection reuse that uses a single TCP connection to send and receive multiple HTTP requests and responses.

 ![Opening and closing connections VS HTTP connection reuse](assets/persistent-1.svg)

 It doesn't work out of the box; your server and client should be configured to use it.

-But the change is straightforward, and it's available in most languages and frameworks.
+The change itself is straightforward and it's available in most languages and frameworks.

 Here a few examples on how to implement keep-alive in different languages: